Frequently Asked Questions

 No. Courses at other universities are not covered through our tuition benefit policy.

 Dependent children and spouses must apply to the University, be academically qualified, meet all admissions standards, be accepted and fully matriculated.
 Once enrolled, the student must remain in good academic standing.
 The benefit is limited to two dependents at a time.
 Students are allowed up to five 3- or 4-credit courses and two 1-credit courses each semester and 6 credits each summer session.
-Dependents must complete a tuition benefit form prior to registering for their classes.
-Dependents must complete a tuition benefits form and pay for any fees, books and room and board charges, if applicable.
+Dependents must complete a tuition benefit form prior to registering for their classes and pay for any fees, books and room and board charges, if applicable.

-Yes.
 Through the Tuition Exchange program, it is possible for a dependent child to receive a full scholarship at another participating institution.
-If you have five years of full-time service with the University, you can apply to send your dependent child to another participating college/university.
-The program is based on a balanced "import/export" system, in which the University must "import" as many students as it "exports," in order to continue to offer these scholarships.
-Each year, the number of students varies.
-This is not a guaranteed benefit.
-It depends on the number of students at our University and at the college/university your dependent is applying to.
-For better acceptance possibilities, it is suggested that the student apply to several Tuition Exchange colleges.
+If you have three years of full-time service with the University, you can apply to send your dependent child to another participating college/university.
+Each college/university has its own selection/awarding criteria, so this is not a guaranteed benefit.
+For better acceptance possibilities, it is suggested that the student apply to several Tuition Exchange institutions.

 Family and Medical Leave

 Under the Family and Medical Leave Act (FMLA), you may be eligible for up to 13 weeks off for the birth of a child.
 To apply for the leave, you must submit a written request for FMLA benefits to your supervisor with a copy to the Office of Human Resources.
 The request should state the reason for the leave, anticipated start date for the leave and length requested.